laurasberna/Fitting.jl/README.md

 - create git repository (done)
 - find data (done)
 - upload data (done)
-- compute all the ne! using YMW16
+- compute all the ne! using YMW16 (done)
-- and paramters on notebook, set right units
+- and paramters on notebook, set right units  (done)
-- write the likelihood
+- write the likelihood (done)
+- include priors
-- produce the mcmc sample
+- produce the mcmc sample (done?)
 - do plots
 - add a lot of comments in the notebook
 - discuss fit result